hiulit/cross-compile-godot-raspberry-pi/README.md

 # Default: Same folder as this script.
 godot_compiled_binaries_dir = ""

-# Godot version/s to be compiled (separated by blank spaces).
+# Godot version/s to compile (separated by blank spaces).
 # Use "--get-tags" to see the available versions.
 godot_versions = ""

-# Godot commit/s to be compiled (separated by blank spaces).
+# Godot commit/s to compile (separated by blank spaces).
 # Commit/s: SHA-1 hash/es.
 godot_commits = ""